 “I don’t know,” the soldier answered.
 “We came here to grab Vi’s stuff.”

-“THE…WOMAN,” Xerxes deduced.
-The soldier nodded.
-Xerxes sighed, turning away from the soldier and staring at the empty house.
+Xerxes stared at the man, then sighed, turning away and staring at the empty house.
 Of course the Kingdom would want the woman’s things.
 She’d been a far better warrior than anyone he’d ever met.
-The only one who’d ever bested him in one-to-one combat.
+The only one who’d ever bested him in one-on-one combat.

 He lowered his gaze to the ground, imagining himself bashing this soldier’s face in.
 But the thought no longer interested him.
 He raised one hand, flashing rapid signals to his Ironclad.
 Then he began walking away, toward the long wooden bridge in the distance.